 Majayjay Church, Laguna

-I went to Majayjay in Laguna back in--well, I think it was in 1998--and we did a tour of the Laguna churches for the Holy Week.
-There were other churches in better condition and more ornate, but the one in Majayjay was the most awe-inspiring, with its simple yet massive stonework, its mantle of shrubbery (even the top of the belltower was overgrown, and I wonder if someone climbs up there to prune the branches, how strange it must feel to trim a church's fuzz), its ancient interior (it was a bamboo and nipa structure first set up in 1571 and has grown ever since; the last major work was done in 1912).
+I went to St. Gregory the Great in Majayjay, Laguna back in--well, I think it was in 1998--and we did a tour of the Laguna churches for the Holy Week.
+There were other churches in better condition and more ornate, but the one in Majayjay was the most awe-inspiring, with its simple yet gigantic stonework, its mantle of shrubbery (even the top of the belltower was overgrown, and I wonder if someone climbs up there to prune the branches, how strange it must feel to trim a church's fuzz), its ancient interior (it was a bamboo and nipa structure first set up in 1571 and has grown ever since; the last major work was done in 1912).

 I talked to this old man sitting at the steps of his house in front of the church, mentioned how Majayjay was a popular location for movies, and rattled off some titles--Maruja, Ganito Kamin Noon Paano Kayo Ngayon (You Were Thus Then, How Are You Now?
 1976), so on and so forth.
 The old man was very polite.
 Then I mentioned Tatlong Taong Walang Diyos and he goes "Oh yes!
 That movie!
 Did you know Nora did her makeup in this house?
 Did you know that's the church in the movie?
 Did you know the elementary school is down that road?
 Did you know the bridge is over there?
 Did you know the house she lived in is over there?"
 Di naubusan ng kuwento (he couldn't stop talking).

-We went to the bridge.
+We went to the bridge, the Puente del Capricho (Bridge of Whims).
 It was a twenty-minute hike through a path, and hardly anyone used it.
-The bridge itself was overgrown with grass but still impressive in a massive, brooding way.
+The bridge itself was overgrown but still impressive in a massive, brooding way.